Al-Hakim al-Tirmidhi: Life

 Tirmidhi was apparently born between 820 and 825 AD in Termez, Khorasan, nowadays Uzbekistan.
 His father was a scholar of hadith and a jurist; his early education appears to have been very orthodox.
 He was reared as a scholar of hadith and fiqh (law), more specifically, the Hanafi school of law that was dominant in eastern territories of Iran.
+However he also held the Hanbalis in greet esteem.
 The range of Tirmidhi's education did include the sciences, such as Greek natural science and philosophy.
 His subsequent reference to learning the use of the astrolabe, implying a knowledge of astronomy and mathematics, has been given different interpretations.
 "There is no trace of influence from 'natural science' in his writings."
 But being a Sufi Master is enough to accept that he did.
 His works touch on Kalam and Aqeedah, and he entered into rational disputation with the Mutakillimun of his era, and maintained a critical attitude of them.
 His works, containing a variety of content, cannot be considered entirely in the category of mystical works, or in the category of hadith sciences, nor in the category of philosophical works, or in the category of kalam or jurisprudence.
 However, his general pursuit of knowledge gained him the name of "al-hakim".